bodleian/dmt-metadata-transformation/README.md

 IN2IIIF is a python application that converts a number of data formats to a manifest file conforming to the IIIF Manifest Presentation API 2.0 specification (http://iiif.io/api/presentation/2.0/).

-IN2IIIF is intended to be used on the command line, and with workflow software such as Goobi (https://www.intranda.com/en/digiverso/goobi/workflow/).
+IN2IIIF is intended to be used from the command line.

 IN2IIIF supports the conversion of two data formats:
 * METS (http://www.loc.gov/standards/mets/), and
 * TEI P5 (http://www.tei-c.org/Guidelines/P5/)

 # Quick start